yinwu173/get-at-able/README.md

 ### Hints

-* Instead of <div class="header"> we can substitute and use the semantic element of <header>.
+* Instead of div class="header" we can substitute and use the semantic element of header.

 * When we see repeating CSS styles in the stylesheet, we can class the repeating styles under a single class with the same name.

-* We can add an <aside> element for information outside of the section content.
+* We can add an aside element for information outside of the section content.

 ## Screenshot of Application